-The preceding model of absolute β -convergence explicitly assumes that all regions within a country have the same steady state income level (Barro and Sala-i Martin 1991, Durlauf et al. 2005, Barro and Sala-i Martin 2005).
+The preceding model of absolute β -convergence explicitly assumes that all regions within a country have the same steady-state income level (Barro & Sala-i Martin, 1991, 2005; Durlauf et al., 2005).
 This can be justified, for example, by the factor price equalization theorem, which states that free-trade and identical technologies will result in a convergence of incomes across regions.
 Moreover, factor mobility will result in absolute convergence, even in the absence of identical technologies.

-Nevertheless even within a country the assumptions that regions will converge to the same long run per capita income level seems fragile.
+Nevertheless, even within a country, the assumptions that regions will converge to the same long-run per-capita income level seems fragile.
 In particular the NEG literature, following Krugman (1991) and Krugman and Venables (1995), has emphasized the importance of barriers to trade and factor migration and agglomeration effects due to external economies.
-Thus, even in a regional context, there may be significant obstacles to convergence and hence long run differences in per capita incomes.
+Thus there may be significant obstacles to convergence and hence long-run differences in per-capita incomes.

 There are two natural starting points for thinking about such barriers.
-The first is geographic barriers such as natural barriers, trade costs, transport and migration costs and agglomeration effects (Krugman (1991)).
+The first is spatial or geographic barriers such as natural land barriers, trade costs, transport and migration costs, and agglomeration effects (Krugman, 1991).
 Head and Mayer (2004) however also point to the importance of human capital, knowledge externalities, and endowments.

 The second broad set of explanation lies under the general heading of institutions and policy.
-State governments have considerable influence on market regulation (Besley and Burgess 2004, Acharya, Baghai and Subramanian 2010).
+State governments have considerable influence on market regulation (Acharya, Baghai, & Subramanian, 2010; Besley & Burgess, 2004).
 Also there are observable differences in the provision of public provision of infrastructure.
-Both infrastructure provision and policy differences have featured in existing discussions of India's unbalanced growth (Ghate and Wright 2012, Crost and Kambhampati 2010, Lall et al. 2010, Cain et al. 2012, Desmet et al. 2013).
+Both infrastructure provision and policy differences have featured in existing discussions of India's unbalanced growth (Cain et al., 2012, Chap.
+4; Crost & Kambhampati, 2010; Desmet et al., 2013; Ghate & Wright, 2012; Lall et al., 2010).